We get it, setting the sale price of your most valuable asset can seem like a pretty daunting task.

 In the first instance, you should look up the realestate.com.au and domain.com.au sold listings to ascertain what homes have sold for in your area.
 You can also see how long properties were for sale.
 In the current market, the longer they were for sale, the more likely it is their initial asking price was too high.

 There are also other free sites such as www.onthehouse.com.au for an instant valuation.
-They will even give you an idea of how accurate theirs valuation, based on descriptions used the last time your home was on sale, so be sure to check they are correct.
-If you have renovated since your purchase and update the record, Onthehouse.com.au will amend its valuation accordingly.
+They will even give you an idea of how accurate their valuation is, based on descriptions used the last time your home was on sale, so be sure to check they are correct.
+If you have renovated since your purchase and update the record, www.Onthehouse.com.au will amend its valuation accordingly.

-If you list with buymyplace.com.au, you can have access to the valuation service we use which is
+If you list with buymyplace.com.au, you can have access to the valuation service we use, which is

-powered by Core Logic-RP Data, the same subscription-based service used by traditional agents.
+powered by Core Logic-RP Data, the same subscription-based service used by traditional agents!

 It is ideal if you can use a couple of techniques and find a good middle ground when you are setting a sales price.
 Ultimately though, the value of your house is what a buyer is willing to pay at that point in time.
-Many vendors conducting no agent property sales also choose to sell at a figure higher than the true value with the expectation that a buyer will negotiate the price down - and it is a bonus if they don’t!
+Many vendors conducting no-agent property sales also choose to sell at a figure higher than the true value with the expectation that a buyer will negotiate the price down - and it is a bonus if they don’t!
 But again, this is just one strategy.